A reinforcement learning approach to rare trajectory sampling: Conclusions and outlook

+Many-body problems will bring with them a separate issue to overcome: how to achieve sufficiently broad sampling of the state space, especially in models near phase transitions, where Markov chain sampling can become trapped in subsets of the state space.
+The trapping could lead to over fitting of the function approximation on the current area of the state space the Markov chain is sampling, forgetting the dynamics in previously visited regions.
+This is a problem which may be addressed by running multiple trajectories in parallel, or through the use of replay buffers to further sample previously visited regions of the state space.

-\begin{itemize} \item \textbf{Limited control.} In certain situations it may be beneficial (or only possible) to make part of the dynamics adaptive.
+Beyond applications, interesting generalizations and extensions include: \begin{itemize} \item \textbf{Limited control.} In certain situations it may be beneficial (or only possible) to make part of the dynamics adaptive.
 For example, in a many-body system where each particle has separate degrees of freedom such as a position and orientation, we may only control the orientational evolution while leaving the position unchanged from the original dynamics.
 In this setup, the evolution of the position takes on the role of an environment from the RL perspective, with the orientation under the control of the agent.
 While this may limit the effectiveness of the resulting dynamics for sampling, it could be much easier to optimize, requiring less parameters or having a more obvious choice of function approximation.

-\item \textbf{Non-Markovianity.} As discussed earlier, the approach developed in this work can be almost immediately extended to arbitrary non-Markovian dynamics in the finite time case.
+\item \textbf{Non-Markovian original dynamics.} As discussed earlier, the approach developed in this work can be almost immediately extended to arbitrary non-Markovian original dynamics in the finite time case.
 For example, the Monte Carlo returns with a value baseline becomes based on the gradients